Nitrogen Management for Soybean// here is the normal content // ?>

 University of Delaware

-Soybean is second most widely produced crops in DE, ranking just behind corn for grain.
-In 2012, approximately 168,000 acres of soybeans were produced in Delaware with an average yield of 42.5 bu/ac.
+Soybean is second most widely produced crop in DE, ranking just behind corn for grain.
+In 2017, approximately 160,000 acres of soybeans were produced in Delaware with an average yield of 51 bu/ac.
 Producers seeking to improve yields of soybean and overall profitability may be considering application of supplemental N fertilizers or manures.
 However, growers should consider both economics and the environment when deciding to apply supplement N to soybean.
 The purpose of this publication is to help guide decisions about application of supplemental N to soybean.

 Nitrogen Sources Available to Soybean

 The N needs of soybean are quite high due to the higher protein content (≈40%) in soybean grain.
 Soybean N removal in grain is estimated at 138 lb/ac for soybean yielding 40 bu/ac, respectively; this is roughly equivalent to the amount of N removed by 200 bu/ac grain corn.
 An irrigated soybean crop yielding 70 bu/ac would remove about 242 lb N/ac in the grain.
 The main sources of N that are available to meet the N needs of soybeans are the atmosphere and the soil.
 In some cases, commercial fertilizers and/or manure may also be used to meet N needs of soybean.